 Asylum Restaurant

-The Grand Hotel Jerome was once a hospital.
+The Grand Hotel Jerome was the United Verde Hospital, built by the United Verde Copper Company to care for sick and injured miners.
 Now it is home to the amusingly named Asylum, the fanciest restaurant in town.

 The ambiance is old school dinner club.
-There's no need to dress up, though, if you don't feel like it.
-Jerome is casual, even here.
+There’s no need to dress up, though.
+Jerome is mountain town casual, even here.

 Be on the lookout for the leg lamp à la A Christmas Story, on display in the bar year-round.